Olympic Stadium (Moscow): History

-On 1 January 2019, the sports complex was closed for reconstruction, which is scheduled to last until 2025.
-The pool is closed in the summer of the same year.
-On 3 March, demolition of the main arena started and continued till 25 December 2020, when the sport complex buildings was completely demolished for further reconstruction.
+On 1 January 2019, the sports complex was closed for reconstruction, which was scheduled to last until 2025.
+The pool closed in the summer of the same year.
+On 3 March, demolition of the main arena started and continued till 25 December 2020, when the sport complex buildings were completely demolished for further reconstruction.
 The reconstruction project was developed by the architectural bureau of the Kievskaya Ploshchad Group of companies together with the APA company.
+The demolition of old structures started in 2020 was finished by 2021.
+The new complex is currently being built.